 According to some evidence-based research, well-structured and well-implemented self-discovery and goal setting programs are effective in motivating young people of modest backgrounds to explore a purpose in life and enhancing their social exposure.

-The Foundation committed to supporting the Project’s program expenses and evaluation for three years in 2015, where the latter is crucial to the sustainability and effectiveness of the Project.
-“With the support of The D. H. Chen Foundation, the Project is able to conduct longitudinal studies across several years to portray the growth of the project and seek enhancements based on experience, with the hope of demonstrating an evidence-based strategy for intervention,” remarked Professor Kenneth Young, Master of CW Chu College.
+The Foundation committed to supporting the Project’s program expenses and evaluation, where the latter is crucial to the sustainability and effectiveness of the Project.
+“I am delighted to see the continuous enhancement of the program and activities with the support, guidance and encouragement of The D. H. Chen Foundation.” remarked Professor Wai-Yee Chan, Master of CW Chu College.

 The motto of CW Chu College: Cultus et Beneficentia, loosely translated as cultivating oneself and benefiting the community, encapsulates the core spirit of this service project, which we believe will continue to provide reciprocal benefits to both students and community.